mloskot/exitwp/README-hakyll.markdown

+# exitwp-hakyll

+This is exitwp version taking into account requirements specific to Hakyll.

+## Features

 * Convert HTML to clean Markdown.
 * Do not use underscores in metadata keywords.
     * For example, generate `wordpressid` instead of `wordpress_id`.